Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Proof of

 \textbf{(Ergodicity Assumption)} Given any $\pi$, the corresponding Markov chain $P^\pi$ is ergodic.

-This assumption means $P^\pi$ is irreducible and aperiodic, ensuring the existence of a unique stationary distribution $\dpi$.
-Besides, it guarantees all elements in $\dpi$ is positive, i.e., $\min_s \dpi(s)>0$.
-Next, we introduce the definition of total variation distance. \begin{definition}[Total variation distance] Given two probability distributions $\mu$ and $\nu$ on $\mathcal{X}$, the total variation distance is defined by
+Under \cref{assumption:ergodicity}, the Markov chain $P^\pi$ is irreducible and aperiodic, and therefore admits a unique stationary distribution $\dpi$.
+Next, we recall the definition of total variation distance. \begin{definition}[Total variation distance] Given two probability distributions $\mu$ and $\nu$ on $\mathcal{X}$, the total variation distance is defined by

 \end{definition} On discrete domains, this can be calculated by